 I’m standing in a long line at King Soopers.
 I’m so hungry I am feeling light headed and I am doing everything I can to stay in this line because my instinct is to abandon this cart and instead drive through Starbucks or order something from my husband who has pretty much been my caretaker in all things food for the last several years.
 I have gotten out of the habit of being the kind of mom I started out as.
 The kind of mom who shopped and cooked and baked and was truly on top of all the things.
 THAT kind of mom.
 I am desperately trying to get back to being THAT kind of mom.
 I do know why it’s so difficult and I’m not ashamed to name the reasons, but I don’t have time for that anymore.
 And it won’t help me with the fact that I’m hungry most of the time and I do need some help if I’m to be the kind of mom my kids need me to be.
 The kind of mom I was so good at before…..my paid job got in the way.

 It’s the getting the help that is the most difficult part.
 People don’t come out of the woodwork to run your errands or make meals or help you clean your house unless they are in it with you.
 Even friends and family have their OWN lives and professionals need to make a living wage.

-And then there’s the lawyers and consultants REQUIRED to help you fight for your child’s right to a Free Appropriate Public Education.
-Private schools are a privilege that a majority of US cannot afford.
-The whole thing is horrifying.
+And then there’s the lawyers and consultants REQUIRED to help you fight for your child’s right to equal access to a basic public education.
+Publicly traded private schools are taking over our public school system and private schools are a privilege that a majority of US cannot afford.
+The whole thing is horrifying for children.

 That’s the truth.